nextauthjs/next-auth/docs/docs/guides/08-other/usage-with-class-components.md

+---
-# Usage with class components
+title: Usage with class components
+---

 If you want to use the `useSession()` hook in your class components you can do so with the help of a higher order component or with a render prop.